overwasher/telegram-bot/README.md

 ### Development stack

 Bot is written using python3 and [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) framework.

+All of the dependecies can be found in `requirements.txt` file.

 *Note: little to no OOP approaches are used in this component as it is common for telegram bots*